Contact information

 Research experience

-I am currently pursuing a Bachelor's degree in Basic Medical Sciences at Zhejiang University, while also working towards an MRes in Oncology at the University of Oxford.
+I have completed my Bachelor's degree in Basic Medical Sciences at Zhejiang University.
+I am currently working towards an MRes in Oncology at the University of Oxford.

 One paper provides a comprehensive overview of the role of the star molecular Gasdermin D across these three contexts.